vorakl/composingprograms.com/README.md

-# Practicing ideas from the "Composing Programs"
+# Practice inspired by composingprograms.com

 My experiments inspired by ["Composing Programs"](https://composingprograms.com) which is authored and maintained by John DeNero.